-Valuing What Counts: Recommendations for Member States
+IV.
+Recommendations for Member States

-Action to go Beyond GDP must be driven by a clear and shared political commitment and underpinned by strengthened technical capacity and expertise.
+33. Action to go beyond GDP must be driven by a clear and shared political commitment and underpinned by strengthened technical capacity and expertise.

-I urge Member States to:
+34. I urge Member States to:

-Confirm their political commitment to develop a conceptual value framework on Beyond GDP anchored in the 2030 Agenda for Sustainable Development,

-This framework should be designed to achieve the following outcomes:

-Wellbeing and agency

-Respect for life and the planet

-Reduced inequalities and greater solidarity

-It should be based on the following elements to achieve a transformative process of change:

-Participatory governance and stronger institutions

-Innovative and ethical economies

-From vulnerability to resilience
+(a) Confirm their political commitment to develop a conceptual framework to value what counts, anchored in the 2030 Agenda.
+The framework should be designed to achieve the following outcomes: (i) well-being and agency; (ii) respect for life and the planet; and (iii) reduced inequalities and greater solidarity.
+Moreover, it should be based on the following elements to pave a way for transformation: (i) participatory governance and stronger institutions; (ii) innovative and ethical economies; and (iii) from vulnerability to resilience;

-Establish an independent High-level Expert Group to elaborate a value dashboard of a limited number of key indicators of Beyond GDP (not more than 10-20), taking the HLCP report, ‘Valuing What Counts: United Nations System Contribution on Progress Beyond Gross Domestic Product’, as a starting point, and to present the outcomes by March 2024 for Member States’ consideration in preparation for the Summit of the Future
+(b) Establish an independent high-level expert group to develop a value dashboard of a limited number of key indicators (not more than 10–20) that go beyond GDP, using the report of the High-level Committee on Programmes as a starting point, and to present the result for consideration by Member States by March 2024, in preparation for the Summit of the Future.
+The expert group should be multidisciplinary and comprise such experts as policy makers, statisticians, civil society actors and academics, and should ensure that the methodology and the selection of indicators builds on current capacities, the ongoing work to develop the multidimensional vulnerability index and existing indices and indicators, including the Sustainable Development Goal indicators, the human development index and relevant thematic indicators that account for human rights and gender equality;

-This High-Level Expert Group should:

-be multidisciplinary and include experts across the spectrum of policy makers, statisticians, civil society and academia.

-Ensure the methodology and selection of indicators builds upon current capacities, the ongoing work to develop the Multidimensional Vulnerability Index (MVI), and existing indices and indicators, including the SDG indicators, the Human Development Index and relevant thematic indicators which consider human rights and gender equality.

-Resource and strengthen statistical capacity-building and data collection, in particular at the national-level, to support Beyond GDP, as well as filling gaps in SDG reporting.
-The going Beyond GDP process will require significant investments in data and statistical capacities, particularly at the national-level, and in developing countries.
-In addition to compiling headline indicators, Member States will need to maintain and develop comprehensive national data ecosystems to analyse distributions, disaggregation, and the achievement of the principle of leaving no one behind.
+(c) Provide resources for and strengthen statistical capacity-building and data collection, in particular at the national level, to support efforts to go beyond GDP and to fill gaps in reporting on the Sustainable Development Goals.
+Going beyond GDP will require significant investments in data and statistical capacities at the national level, in particular in developing countries.
+In addition to compiling headline indicators, Member States will need to maintain and develop comprehensive national data systems to analyse distributions, disaggregated data and the progress made towards the commitment to leave no one behind.

-Conclusion
+V. Conclusion

-Discussions on going Beyond GDP have been ongoing for decades.
+35. Discussions on going beyond GDP have been under way for decades.
 Now is the time for action.
 Primarily relying on GDP as a metric of progress does not accurately reflect the world as it is – nor the world that we want future generations to inhabit.
-We need a paradigm shift in what we measure as progress so that we can capture data on the activities and outcomes that a society truly values – and then use them to better inform our policy and financial decisions.
-We have an opportunity to shape our future into one that is more equal and resilient to crises, and where the benefits of social and economic progress are shared by all.
-By moving Beyond GDP, we can measure what we truly value, what we mean by progress, and on that basis, how we distribute resources and commit to real change.
+We need a paradigm shift in what we measure as progress, so that we can capture data on the activities and outcomes that a society truly values and then use the data to better inform our policy and financial decisions.
+We have an opportunity to shape our future into one that is more equal and resilient to crises and in which the benefits of social and economic progress are shared by all.
+By moving beyond GDP, we can measure what we truly value, what we mean by progress and, on that basis, how we distribute resources and commit to real change.

+__________